quicoa/ets2-ras/README.md

 ## Setup

-The setup if pretty straight-forward.
+The setup is pretty straight-forward.
 The script is written in Python and requires the dependencies NumPy, mss and pynput.
 When Python is installed, you can install the dependencies using: